runepro123/Gamespot/DEPLOYMENT.md

 If authentication doesn't work:
 - Verify that the SESSION_SECRET environment variable is set
 - Check that the session configuration in server/auth.ts matches your deployment environment

+### Netlify Functions (API) Issues

+If you encounter issues with the Netlify functions (API endpoints not working):
+- Check the function logs in the Netlify dashboard under "Functions"
+- Ensure your functions are using ES Modules syntax correctly:
+  - Use `import` instead of `require`
+  - Use `export const handler` instead of `module.exports.handler`
+  - Add `.js` extension to local imports (e.g., `import { x } from './y.js'`)
+- If you see "Cannot use import statement outside a module", ensure the project has `"type": "module"` in package.json
+- If dependencies are not found, check that your build process is correctly bundling the required dependencies

 ### Styling or Asset Issues